California town launches ‘Goat Fund Me’ to prevent wildfires

 NEVADA CITY, Calif.
-(AP) — The threat of catastrophic wildfires has driven a Northern California town to launch a “Goat Fund Me” campaign to bring herds of goats to city-owned land to help clear brush.
+(AP) — The threat of catastrophic wildfires has driven a California town to launch a “Goat Fund Me” campaign to bring herds of goats to city-owned land to help clear brush.

 Nevada City in the Sierra Nevada began the online crowdsourcing campaign last month with the goal of raising $30,000 for the project.

-The campaign explains that because it takes time to secure grant funding, the town needs money now to hire local goat ranchers because they’re only available this winter.
+The campaign’s website explains that because it takes time to secure grant funding, the town needs money now to hire local goat ranchers because they’re only available this winter.

-City officials say the ranchers have already rented out their herds to other municipalities the rest of the year.
+The ranchers have rented out their herds to other municipalities in California the rest of the year and were expanding their herds to meet demand, city officials said.

 Most Read Nation & World Stories